Quicklinks

 The CRRH supports allied health students on placements that are hosted by local organisations.
 Placement opportunities include being hosted in the local hospital and health service, in community organisations and in non-government organisations.
 Students on traditional placements will be supervised by their hosting organization with access to all CRRH support including accommodation and participation at local community events.

 CRRH programs include collaborations with kindergartens and primary schools, community-based organisations, the local hospital and health service, North West Community Rehabilitation Program and Weipa Community Rehabilitation and Lifestyle Service.
-Service Learning placements occur across the North West and Western Cape regions, including in Burketown, Mount Isa, Normanton and Weipa.
+Service-learning placements occur across the North West and Western Cape regions, including Mount Isa, Dajarra, Cloncurry, Weipa and Thursday Island.

 mount isa - North West Community Rehabilitation Program Student Information